vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

 I started with serving the site over HTTPS.
 Granted this blog is a static site built on Jekyll, there isn’t a whole lot to secure.
 But there are great speed benefits in serving over HTTPS and anything to assure the user they are in safe hands is a good thing.

 Prior, I served this site using GitHub pages.
-It’s no secret I found the process a little messy, but it was always better than dealing with FTP clients and the alternatives.
+It is no secret I found the process a little messy, but it was always better than dealing with FTP clients and the alternatives.
 This thought process lead me to the wonderful [Netlify](https://www.netlify.com/).

 I found Netlify easy to set-up and get underway.